LearnWithTwoHeads/devops/02-networking/3-custom-web-server.md

 $ sudo nginx
 ```

+(**Note:** Usually `nginx` will be started on its own after it is installed, so if the above command gives weird output and fails, `nginx` is probably already running.)

-The `nginx` command needs to be ran as the superuser, because it is trying to listen on a port 80 which is below 1024, there are more details [here](https://security.stackexchange.com/questions/202861/is-it-a-security-risk-to-run-master-process-of-nginx-as-root#:~:text=One%20reason%20to%20run%20nginx,not%20needed%20in%20your%20case.) as to why that is important.
+The `nginx` command needs to be ran as the superuser, because it is trying to listen on a port `80` which is below `1024`, there are more details [here](https://security.stackexchange.com/questions/202861/is-it-a-security-risk-to-run-master-process-of-nginx-as-root#:~:text=One%20reason%20to%20run%20nginx,not%20needed%20in%20your%20case.) as to why that is important.
+In short, ports 0-1023 are ports restricted to only the root user to access.

 If there was no output, that means your `nginx` server has successfully been started!
 Now lets see how we can reach our `nginx` from another computer.